AboutObjects/Modelmatic/README.md

 let authors = Author(dictionary: $0, entity: entity)
 ```

 This will construct and populate an instance of `Author`, as well as any nested objects for which you defined relationships in the model (and for which the JSON contains data).

-### Step 4: Encoding and Serializing

 You then simply work with your model objects.
 Whenever you want to serialize an object or group of objects, simply do as follows:

 ```swift
 // Encode the author